 My world is calm again.
 We wake up and snuggle in the sunlight.
 I sit on the floor, cradling my cup of sencha.
 We gather in pools of sunlight, and celebrate the coming of the light.
 I know why my people have prayed to this light for millennia before me.
 It banishes the dark and soothes our fears.
 The very force for life.
 The kitten guards the corners and sleeps at my feet in the night.
-Nothing that creeps or crawls or flies can escape her even her sleeping ears.
+Nothing that creeps or crawls or flies can escape her her sleeping ears.
 I am reminded that my fears were not even as tangible as those imagined bugs.
 I visualize those fears and that lingering sadness evaporating in the sun’s warmth.
 We are happy in these moments, when the Earth is new again and the whole day is before us.

 Here, I offer you my tribute to the morning (not the fitting-est, but still)- granola.
 If we are what we eat (or ingest), I would be about 60% tea, and at least 15% yogurt-granola-fruit.
 My favorite breakfast (and snack!) by far.

 I use the same base of rolled oats, wheat bran, powdered milk, butter and honey and vary the nuts, spices, and dried fruit.
 That base is deliciously wholesome, complex with wheat bran and invisible milk, comforting with butter and honey.

 This is one of my new favorite variations.
 It has a vaguely Indian feel, with the coconut, pistachios, and that spicy kick.
 Don’t fear the garam masala and cinnamon’s ferocious smell while you’re mixing it, it will mellow with the oven’s heat.
 It tastes lovely eaten out of hand, but throwing it into a bowl of yogurt or milk will tame the spices to a bare whisper.